-Short project description How you know it's sustained Stress-relief awareness campaign Collect pre- and post-surveys to measure change in your audience's knowledge and perceptions and enact a call to action, like a pledge, to track who commits to adopting new selfcare habits Reading workshops to promote early literacy Collect pre- and post-surveys to measure how audience reading skills improve and share the curriculum with a community partner to continue literacy education School recycling presentations Collect pre- and post-surveys to measure increase in recycling know- how and enact a call to action, like an online tracking system to count the number of students recycling at the school and total pounds of recycled material annually
+Short project description How you know it's sustained Stress-relief awareness campaign Collect pre- and post-surveys to measure change in your audience's knowledge and perceptions and enact a call to action, like a pledge, to track who commits to adopting new self- care habits SOMETHING TO REMEMBER: When your goal is to change someone's mind, education can be a powerful tool.
+You can create and deploy a wide range of materials that will educate others about the issue you care about.
+We call this a "force multiplier" when someone makes a significant change to an attitude and/or behavior.
+Reading workshops to promote early literacy Collect pre- and post-surveys to measure how audience reading skills improve and share the curriculum with a community partner to continue literacy education School recycling presentations Collect pre- and post-surveys to measure increase in recycling know- how and enact a call to action, like an online tracking system to count the number of students recycling at the school and total pounds of recycled material annually